 All programmes are made up of modules.
 Modules must be at least 10 credits and must be in multiples of 10 or 15 credits.
+In exceptional circumstances, such as CPD programme or skillsbased learning, permissions may be granted for teaching at microcredit level (5 credits or above), if approved at validation.
 Programmes can include core, compulsory and optional modules.
 (Students may also take modules as elective modules).
 These modules can be taken for credit, in which case they will not count towards the overall degree classification or for interest.
 (See Section 10 for definitions).
 Core, compulsory and optional modules must be defined in the Programme Specification.
 Students choose optional modules from a set of modules listed in the Programme Specification.
 PGT programmes must include a 60 credit Research Project and MRes programmes must include a 120 credit Research Project.
 The Research Project in PGT programmes must be a core module.